circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 2. Install the CircleCI-Public CLI by following the [Using the CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) documentation.

 3. Change the `version` key to 2.1 in your `.circleci/config.yml` file and commit the changes to test your build.
-Ensure that your project build with the new processing before adding any new 2.1 keys to your config.
+Ensure that your project build succeeds with the new processing before adding any new 2.1 keys to your config.

 4. Run builds with your new configuration by pushing to your GitHub or Bitbucket repo that has been added in a project in CircleCI.
 You will trigger builds as before, but if you look at the configuration on your Jobs page you will see that it has been run using the new processing service.